WebAssembly/spec/proposals/multi-memory/Overview.md

 * Allow multiple memory imports and definitions in a single module.

 * Add a memory index to all memory-related instructions.
-  - Loads and stores have the memop field, in which we can allocate a bit indicating a memory index immediate.
+  - Loads and stores have the memop field, in which we can allocate a bit indicating a memory index immediate in the binary format.
   - All other memory instruction already have a memory index immediate (which currently has to be 0).

 * Data segments and exports already have a memory index as well.